bluedenim/log4j-s3-search-samples/appender-log4j-sample/README.md

 Be sure to modify the `log4j.properties` file to configure whatever appender you want to test.

 ### Use Docker
-Because the code base and environment is quite dated, build (in this subidectory) and use the configured Docker environment (OpenJDK 11) to build:
+Because the code base and environment are both quite dated, use the configured Docker environment (OpenJDK 11) to build:
 ```
 docker-compose build
 docker-compose run --rm app /bin/bash